Amirrak/Currency-Converter-WebApp/README.md

-This is a Currency Web App, build using the [Next.js](https://nextjs.org/) framework !
+This is a Currency Web App, built using the [Next.js](https://nextjs.org/) framework !

 You can check the [DEMO HERE](https://amirrak.github.io/Currency-WebApp/) !